tempelaar-team/qc_lab/docs/user_guide/defaults.rst

      - Description
      - Default value
    * - `dh_qc_dzc_finite_differences_delta`
-     - finite difference that each coordinate is varied by.
+     - Finite difference that each coordinate is varied by.
      - 1e-6